 Under Workers’ Compensation, you are not totally disabled simply because you are unable to return to your old job.
 To be totally disabled under Workers’ Compensation, you must be disabled from all employment and not simply the employment you had before the accident.

 Any time you are disabled from employment, you should also consider whether you are entitled to Social Security disability benefits.
-There is sometimes a set off between Social Security disability benefits and Workers’ Compensation benefits, and you should always contact an attorney experienced in Workers’ Compensation law if you are receiving or plan on receiving both Workers’ Compensation benefits and Social Security disability benefits.
+There is sometimes a set off between Social Security disability benefits and Workers’ Comp benefits, and you should always contact an attorney experienced in Missouri Workers’ Compensation law if you are receiving or plan on receiving both Workers’ Comp benefits and Social Security disability benefits.

 Is my employer required to hold my job?